michaelneuder/optimistic-relay-documentation/proposal.md

 ## mev-boost today

 `mev-boost` has become critical infrastructure since it was introduced by Flashbots.
-There are a number of excellent data sources to demostrate this.
+There are a number of excellent data sources to demostrate this:
-These three are my favorites:

 - https://www.mevboost.org/
 - https://mevboost.pics/